Trump defends immigration decision at Minnesota rally

 “The way we see it is that every district is a little purple,” said Rachael Grooms, the communications director for the Minnesota GOP.

-Her boss, state Republican Party chair Jennifer Carnahan, said Wednesday at the Trump rally that it is Minnesota’s “turn” to flip from blue to red like nearby states have in recent years.
+Her boss, state Republican Party Chairwoman Jennifer Carnahan, said Wednesday at the Trump rally that it is Minnesota’s “turn” to flip from blue to red like nearby states have in recent years.

 “Let’s show the world that there is no blue wave coming here in Minnesota,” Carnahan said.